 - blend, mix with spices, herbs, nuts etc.

-As you can can see the variables are endless and so is gonna be the end product.
+As you can see the variables are endless and so is going to be the end product.

 - And last but not least: warehousing – can make or break a bean or a chocolate.